Boothbay Region High School: Academics

-The school has extra curricular activities including a Math Team, Performing Arts, Student Council, the Student Health Advisory Board, Robotics, and a Pep Band.
+The school has extracurricular activities including a Math Team, Performing Arts, Student Council, the Student Health Advisory Board, Robotics, and a Pep Band.
 The Robotics Team were 2018 State runner-ups, and the Math Team placed first in both 2021 and 2022 for the Southern Maine Small Schools category.

 Athletics

+Due to declining enrollment and student participation, Boothbay has combined certain sports teams with Wiscasset High School and Morse High School.
+Boothbay-Wiscasset teams are nicknamed the "Seawolves", a combination of Boothbay's Seahawk and Wiscasset's Wolverine.
+Boothbay-Wiscasset's colors are blue and red.

-Boothbay has various varsity sports teams, including Baseball, Basketball, Cheerleading, Cross country, Field hockey, Football, Lacrosse, Sailing, Soccer, Swimming, Track and field, and Tennis.
+Boothbay offers varsity sports teams, including Baseball, Basketball, Cheerleading, Cross country, Field hockey, Football, Lacrosse (at Morse for Boys'), Sailing, Soccer (at Wiscasset), Softball (at Wiscasset), Swimming (at Wiscasset), Track and field (outdoor at Wiscasset), and Tennis.

 BRHS is a member of the Mountain Valley Conference and has won several State Championships.